ProfPorkins/Coronavirus-NanoForce/docs/Entities-Components.md

 Components are attributes of entities, having only state and no behaviors.
 By that I mean a component doesn't have any logic associated with it, only data.
 Components have their state modified either by the entity itself or by a system.
 The components in this code are very much like components in an ECS architecture.

-The following diagram provides an overview of components in this code.
+The following diagram provides an overview of the components in this code.

 ![Components Diagram](https://github.com/ProfPorkins/Coronavirus-NanoForce/blob/trunk/docs/images/Components.png)